usds/SME-QA-Website/pages/phases/getting-started/collecting-data.md

 title: Collecting data
 sidenav: hiring-phases
 phase: getting-started
-intro: To gauge the success of your hiring action, collect baseline data about recent delegated examination (DE) hiring actions at your agency.
-You'll compare this information with the results you receive when your new hiring action is complete.
-If you share this data with us we can help you analyze the data and evaluate your results.
+intro: Collect data on past hiring actions to determine the impact of your pilot after completion.
+The SME-QA team can help with this.
 sub-phase-order: 040
 ---